Johnstown Jets

-Johnstown was later represented by the Johnstown Wings (later Red Wings) from 1978-80.
+Johnstown was later represented by the Johnstown Wings (later Red Wings) from 1978 to 1980.
 The Red Wings folded after two seasons, but hockey returned to Johnstown in 1988 with the Johnstown Chiefs, which named itself after the Jets' fictional counterpart from Slap Shot.

 Season-by-season results

 NHL alumni

 List of Johnstown Jets who played in the National Hockey League, 46 in total.

 League All-Stars

 The following players were named to the league's respective All-Star team, announced at the end of the season.